ACT Work Groups

 Click here to view the Agency Security Issues Pocket Guide.

-The group is now using this survey data to assign projects and deliverables – In August 2016, the work group created a "Carrier Bridging Best Practices" Recommendations document as advocacy to carriers for consistency and agency ease-of-use in Bridging quotes to carriers’ agent portals.
+The group used this survey data to assign projects and deliverables – In August 2016, the work group created a "Carrier Bridging Best Practices" Recommendations document as advocacy to carriers for consistency and agency ease-of-use in Bridging quotes to carriers’ agent portals.
 The group will also create a focus group to address existing issues with data and download/rating standards.

 The group is now working on their next phase of the desired 'end state' for full round-trip real time rating for Small Commercial Lines.